Titles and Roles

 Biography

-Brendan M. Browne, MD, is an Assistant Professor in the Department of Urology at the Emory University School of Medicine.
+Brendan M. Browne, MD, is assistant professor in the Department of Urology at the Emory University School of Medicine.
 A board certified urologist, Dr. Browne's primary clinical focus is in general urology and endourology, including prostatic enlargement, kidney stones, and treatment of urologic cancers.
 His primary practice locations are Emory University Hospital, Emory Saint Joseph's Hospital, and Emory University Hospital Midtown.

-Dr. Browne is a member of the American Urological Association and the American Medical Association.
+Dr. Browne is a member of the Cancer Prevention and Control Research Program at Winship Cancer Institute of Emory University.
+He holds professional memberships with American Urological Association and American Medical Association.

 Education